pollfish/docs/terms/publisher.md

 **WHO WE ARE**

-Pollfish Inc. is a US company seated at 1460 Broadway New York, NY 10036, USA.
+Pollfish LLC. is a US company seated at 1460 Broadway New York, NY 10036, USA.
 Pollfish operates a Greek Branch (hereinafter &quot;the Branch&quot;) located at Pirri 5 Athens, Attica 11527, GR. ("Pollfish" or "we" "our" or "us").

 Pollfish owns and controls Pollfish services, and provides access to the Pollfish.com website, at the url: www.pollfish.com and all subdomains under the pollfish.com domain and related properties (the &quot;Website&quot;), software, data and materials accessed via the Website (&quot;Properties&quot;).